Day 0119th April 19

 Day 0624th April 19

 - BumdraTrek starts (B, L, D)BumdraTrek starts (B, L, D)

-After breakfast, a short drive will take you to Sangchen Chokhor which is the most important college in Bhutan and the trek-start-point.
-You will then climb steadily up the mountainside through thick forests of Himalayan blue pine, oak, rhododendron until reaching ‘Chochong-Tse’, a small 17th century temple and meditation cave.
-The trail then proceeds with short steep climb to a panoramic viewpoint; walk along the ridgeline trail above the valley floors witnessing great views of surrounding lush valleys and snow-capped peaks.
-You will then pass through beautiful forests and meadows of wildflowers approaching the tree line and the campsite.
+After breakfast, a short drive will take you to Sangchen Chokhor which is the most important college in Bhutan and the trek’s starting point.
+You will then climb steadily up the mountainside through thick forests of Himalayan blue pines, oaks, and rhododendrons until reaching ‘Chochong-Tse’, a small 17th-century temple and meditation cave.
+The trail then proceeds with a short steep climb to a panoramic viewpoint; you will walk along the ridgeline trail above the valley floors witnessing great views of the surrounding valleys and the snow-capped peaks.
+You will then pass through beautiful forests and meadows with wildflowers before approaching the tree line and the campsite.
 Overnight at the camp.
 Camping site:Your home for the night is tucked away among the mountain slopes, under theBumdra Monastery at 3800 m (Cave of a Thousand Prayers), offering unimpeded views of the Himalayan range.
 The camp is preset,permanent, and comfortable.
 After lunch, you can visit the Monastery (if it is occupied) and climb to the peak on the north (about 4000m) for even better views, returning in time for a well-earned dinner.
 Duration: 3–4 hours to camp.
 Optional 2–3 hours return trek to peak.
 Difficulty: Moderate.
 Overnight: Comfortable camping.

 Day 0725th April 19